|Rewards Rating:||3.8 / 5|

 Based on an average point value of 1.6 cents per point, we estimate that 80,000 Southwest Rapid Rewards points are worth around $1,280 in Southwest airfare.
 You can stretch those sign-up points further by opting for domestic flights along some of Southwest’s highly trafficked routes, some of which can be booked for as little as 3,500 points.

 In addition to a great sign-up bonus, the Southwest Priority card comes with a 7,500-point bonus every year on your account anniversary.
 This might not seem like much, but it can be worth about $120 in airfare when redeemed for the Wanna Get Away fare.

 The card also includes an annual travel credit of up to $75, which is automatically applied to your statement when you use your card to make a Southwest purchase (excludes in-flight purchases).
 When you combine the anniversary bonus with the $75 savings on airfare every year, it is easy to offset the card’s $149 annual fee.

 One big downside to the Southwest Priority card is a limited rewards rate.
-Cardholders earn 2 points per dollar on Southwest, Rapid Rewards hotel and car rental partner purchases and 1 point per dollar on other purchases.
+From Dec.
+1, 2020, through March 31, 2021, cardholders can earn 5 points per dollar on up to $2,000 in Southwest purchases per month.
+But beyond that threshold and limited-time offer, cardholders earn just 2 points per dollar on Southwest, Rapid Rewards hotel and car rental partner purchases and 1 point per dollar on other purchases.
 This makes it difficult to earn points on everyday purchases, so you’ll need to travel fairly often to rack up rewards quickly.